Utah State vs. UNLV NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Utah State has combined with its opponents to put up more than 59 points only two times this season.
+- Utah State has combined with its opponents to score more than 61.5 points just twice this year.

-- UNLV and its opponents have combined to score more than 59 points in one game this season.
+- UNLV's games have gone over 61.5 points in only one opportunity this season.

 Utah State Stats and Trends

-- Utah State is 2-0 against the spread and 2-0 overall this season when the team records more than 36.4 points.
+- Utah State is 2-0 against the spread and 2-0 overall in games when it scores more than 36.4 points.

 - When Utah State piles up over 453.8 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Aggies have turned the ball over nine times this season, three more turnovers than the Rebels have forced (6).
+- The Aggies have turned the ball over three more times (9 total) than the Rebels have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.